-It was a very interesting bike ride, especially if you’re interested in temples and shrines, like to be off-the beaten-tourist-track and to enjoy the local countryside.
-When we got back into the car at the other end, our legs tired from cycling 30km we made the decision rather than driving straight back to Bingoya to head to the temple festival at Kibuhitso.
+The Kibi Plain was a very interesting bike ride, especially if you’re interested in temples and shrines, like to be off-the beaten-tourist-track and to enjoy the local countryside.
+When we got back into the car at the other end, our legs tired from cycling 30km we made the decision rather than driving straight back to Bingoya to head to the Summer Festival at Kibuhitso Shrine.

 Kurashiki: We wish we could have stayed at the amazing Toutou Gallery right in the heat of the Bikan Quarter